UPDATED READ: 10+ Places Where Kids Eat Free in Singapore 2018

 Fancy some hearty, fiery Mexican?
 Chili’s offers free meals for kids under 12 with every adult entree.

-So your kid can score a Peper Pals meal, which comes with a choice of entree, such as pizza, mac & cheese, hamburger or pasta, a side item, drink and choc chip cookie or ice-cream.
+So your kid can score a Peper Pals meal, which comes with a choice of entrees, such as pizza, mac & cheese, hamburger or pasta, a side item, drink and choc chip cookie or ice-cream.
 The little one will probably run out of breath before he or she can rattle off the whole list of dishes.

 But the kids-eat-free offer is only valid every Tuesday and Thursday, all day, at Tanglin Mall and Clarke Quay Central.
 On Sundays, only their Clarke Quay Central outlet offers this promo.